Russoul/Idris2-Vim-Ide/README.md

 ## Requirements
 - For the time being the plugin only works with Neovim.
   Supporting Vim 8 in the future isn't a problem though.

+- This project dependents on [PR #740](https://github.com/idris-lang/Idris2/pull/740)

 - The [fd](https://github.com/sharkdp/fd) tool is required.
   Later we can relax it to any `find` like utility.